karolinaranjo/CourtDecision-Annotator/README.md

 ## Overview

-Welcome to our GitHub repository!
 This repository contains files related to format and semantic role annotations.
 Below are the key components of the repository:

 1. **paragraphs_df**
    - This csv includes files related to format annotations.